Information about email services for University of Edinburgh staff and students.

 Phishing is a serious security threat to the University of Edinburgh.
-Phishing attacks target personally identifiable information, and if this falls into the wrong hands it can cause both financial and reputational damage to the University and its employees.
-These attacks are often launched by including malicious links or attachments in an email.
-When recipients open these attachments or click links, it can spark an attack.
+Phishing attacks target personally identifiable information.
+If this falls into the wrong hands it can cause both financial and reputational damage to the University and its employees.
+These attacks are often launched by including malicious links or attachments in an email and start when recipients open these attachments or click links.

 The banner appears as a horizontal strip of text.
 It is clearly visible and a constant reminder of the risks associated with clicking links in emails.

 The following sample illustrates how the banner appears in email messages:

 Are all messages with the warning banner dangerous?

-The warning banner does not mean the email is malicious, only that recipients should exercise caution.
+The warning banner does not automatically mean the email is malicious, only that recipients should exercise caution.
 Do not click on links or open attachments in messages with which you are unfamiliar.
-All email originating from outside the university will be tagged with this message.
+All emails originating from outside the University will be tagged with this message.